- Chart

 Leadership and Structure

-The Mosaic Company is led by a Board of Directors and its executive management team.
-Key leadership positions include the Chief Executive Officer, Chief Financial Officer, and heads of various business segments and corporate functions.
-The company is structured around its core business segments to manage operations effectively.
+The Mosaic Company is led by a Board of Directors and an executive management team.
+Key leadership roles include the Chief Executive Officer, Chief Financial Officer, and heads of major operating segments.
+The company is structured around its core business segments (Potash, Phosphates) with supporting corporate functions.

 Top Products and Market Share